-An illuminating graphic novel biography of one of American history’s bravest heroes.
+This illuminating graphic novel biography about Harriet Tubman sheds new light on one of American history's bravest heroes.

 Harriet Tubman did something exceptionally courageous: She escaped slavery.
 Then she did something impossible: She went back.
 She underwent some thirteen missions to rescue around seventy enslaved people, using and expanding a network of abolitionists that became known as the Underground Railroad.
 She spent her life as an activist, speaking out for Black people and women's suffrage.